Skip to content

 One of the best ways to find gaps in your keyword research is to look at your competitors!

 Start by taking their domain and running it through a keyword research tool such as SEMRush or Ahrefs.
 That will show you what keywords they are currently ranking for.
-There might be a keyword or two that you haven’t considered which can be added into the mix.
+There might be a keyword or two that you haven’t considered that can be added into the mix.

-Manual versus Automated grouping
+Manual Versus Automated Grouping

 When grouping your keywords, you can try a manual approach, or you can use tools that automate the process.
 If you’re unsure of which is the best approach, ask yourself these questions: